Permit Extension

 Motivation

 Traditional CBC-20 approvals require users to send an on-chain transaction, incurring energy costs and requiring two transactions for many workflows (approve + transferFrom).
-CBC-2612 introduces a permit
+CBC-2612 introduces a permit function, allowing approvals to be made via signed messages, enabling energyless approvals and meta-transactions.

 Specification